The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

 \begin{definition} A motivic spectrum $\E$ is $k$-{\em connected\/} if for every triple $(s,t,d)$ of integers with $s-t+d<k$ and every $X\in\Sm_{S}$ of dimension $\leq d$, the group $[ \Sigma^{s,t} X_+,\E]$ is trivial.
 A map of motivic spectra is $k$-{\em connected\/} if its homotopy fiber is $k$-connected. \end{definition}

 A related notion of connectivity is defined in \cite[Section~1.1]{hoyois}: $\E$ is said to be $k$-connective if it is contained in the full localizing subcategory generated by the shifted suspension spectra $\{\Sigma^{s,t}X_+\}_{s-t\geq k,X\in \Sm_S}$.
-If $S$ is the spectrum of a field, $\E$ is $k$-connective if and only if its Nisnevich sheaves of homotopy groups $\mathbf{\pi}_{s,t} \E=0$ for $s-t<k$, see~\cite[Theorem 6.1.8]{morel.connectivity} for the case of perfect fields and \cite[Theorem 2.3]{hoyois} for all fields.
+If $S$ is a field, $\E$ is $k$-connective if and only if its Nisnevich sheaves of homotopy groups $\mathbf{\pi}_{s,t} \E=0$ for $s-t<k$, see~\cite[Theorem 6.1.8]{morel.connectivity} for the case of perfect fields and \cite[Theorem 2.3]{hoyois} for all fields.

 \begin{lemma} Suppose $S$ is a field.
-If $\E$ is $k$-connective, then it is $k$-connected. \end{lemma} \begin{proof} This follows from the fact that for any motivic $S^1$-spectrum $E$ which is $0$-connective with respect to the homotopy $t$-structure we have $[\Sigma^s X_+,E]=0$ for every $X\in\Sm_{S}$ of dimension $\leq d$ and $s<-d$.
-This in turn can be shown as follows: By induction the analogous statement holds for any finite Postnikov truncation of $E$, then the statement follows by a limit argument (the $\lim^1$-term vanishes because the corresponding system is eventually constant).
-See also \cite[Corollary 2.4]{hoyois}. \end{proof}
+If $\E$ is $k$-connective, then it is $k$-connected. \end{lemma} \begin{proof} If $\E$ is a $k$-connective motivic spectrum and $t\in \ZZ$, the associated $S^1$-spectrum $\Omega_{\G}^\infty \Sigma^{0,-t}\E$ is $k+t$-connective, and by adjunction determines the values of the presheaf of homotopy groups of $\E$ with weight $t$.
+For any motivic $S^1$-spectrum $E$ which is $k+t$-connective with respect to the homotopy $t$-structure, we have $[\Sigma^s X_+,E]=0$ for every $X\in\Sm_{S}$ of dimension $\leq d$ and $s<-d+k+t$: By induction the analogous statement holds for any finite Postnikov truncation of $E$, so the claim follows from a limit argument (the $\lim^1$-term vanishes because the corresponding system is eventually constant).
+See also the proof of \cite[Corollary 2.4]{hoyois}. \end{proof}